The Last Jew: Plot summary

 The year is 1492 and Spain is in the grip of the Inquisition.
 The Church has sponsored anti-Jewish sentiment in the populace, culminating in the expulsion by royal edict of the entire Jewish community from their homes of many generations.
 Those that have not converted are forced to leave.

 However, 15-year-old Yonah Toledano has been left behind.
 He has lost family members to the troubles, both his father, a celebrated Spanish silversmith, and his brother.
 On a donkey named Moise, he journeys, remaining a Jew, growing to manhood across Spain to escape his fate.

 Literary significance and reception

 Many critics have reviewed the book and their comments have often been positive.

+According to Publishers Weekly, Gordon "illuminates the choices history forces on individuals—and, not incidentally, creates a grand, informative adventure and a completely engaging, unsentimental portrait of a turbulent time."